Zee-hash/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-\nGit is freee software
+Git is freee software